adlnet/experience-xapi-vocabulary-primer/vocabulary_properties/properties_for_connecting_terms_to_the_vocabulary.md

-## Properties for connecting terms to the vocabulary: {#properties-for-connecting-terms-to-the-vocabulary}
+## Properties for connecting terms to the vocabulary {#properties-for-connecting-terms-to-the-vocabulary}

 **skos:inScheme** connects an **xapi:Verb** or other xAPI term maintained as part of a vocabulary (**xapi:ActivityType**) to the **skos:ConceptScheme** that is the xAPI vocabulary it is part of.
 Make each Verb **skos:inScheme** of at least one concept scheme (the overarching vocabulary), plus any new versions of the vocabulary with new revisions.